mohmafia/Linux8200-mixer/bin/readme.txt

-Put in your documents folder
-make mixer_x86_64 executable
-then run from desktop
-keep all files in same folder
+Put in your documents folder or where you want them!!!! then run from desktop keep all files in same folder